GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

             * Communicate halo data, but do not immediately update the solution.
             * Implicit solve
                 * First *outer iteration*
                     * Dispersive domains receive halos from domains that have advanced to the same time.
-(The constraints on the timesteps mean that this will include all domains with the same timestep, and on some substeps it will also include domains that take a larger timestep).
+(The constraints on the timesteps mean that this will include data from all domains with the same timestep.
+On some substeps it will also include data from domains that take a larger timestep).
                     * Dispersive domains compute the right-hand-side required for the implicit solve.
                     * Dispersive domains guess the solution the end of the substep using quadratic-in-time extrapolation from the solution each global timestep.
                     * Dispersive domains iteratively update the solution with implicit solves applied sequentially in the x-and-y directions (tridiagonal solves).
 These *inner iterations* are repeated once by default (corresponding to `md%domains(j)%tridiagonal_inner_iter=2`).